Alika DeRego

 Alika Joseph Kaleiali'i DeRego (born September 7, 1986) is an American men's volleyball player who won the 2011 USA Volleyball Open National Championship gold medal with Creole Volleyball Club from the Garden Empire Volleyball Association Region (GEVA).
 As a libero, he has played for Creole Volleyball Club from Brooklyn, New York in the 2011 and 2012 US Open of Volleyball National Championships, helping Creole to the Gold Medal in the Men's Open Division at the 2011 USA Volleyball Open Championships in Dallas, TX, earning all-tournament team honors.

 Career

 High school

-DeRego played volleyball for four years at James B. Castle High School in Kaneohe, Hawaii as an Outside Hitter and Setter.
-He was a Honolulu Star-Bulletin All-State selection and led his team to the Oahu Interscholastic Association (OIA) Eastern Division Championship in 2002.
-He was the 2002 OIA Player of the Year and a First-team All-OIA selection.
+DeRego lettered four years in volleyball at James B. Castle High School in Kaneohe, Hawaii as an Outside Hitter and Setter.
+He was a two-time Second-team Honolulu Star-Bulletin All-State selection and led his team to a Oahu Interscholastic Association (OIA) Eastern Division Championship.
+Voted James B. Castle High School Most Valuable Player and Team Captain for the Knights.
+He was named the OIA Player of the Year as a junior and a First-team All-Oahu Interscholastic Association (OIA) selection for three years.